Joey Quinn: Dexter: Resurrection

 In "Backseat Driver," ten years after the death of Oliver Saxon, Quinn and Masuka learn that Batista is retiring from the police force and celebrate with him.
 Batista tells them that he intends to chase after something that continues to haunt him, but Batista doesn't tell his friends about his suspicions that Dexter is actually the Bay Harbor Butcher.

 In "The Kill Room Where It Happens," Detective Claudette Wallace calls Quinn, who is now a Lieutenant, while he's at the scene of a murder to ask about the Bay Harbor Butcher case.
 Quinn is confused to be contacted about the case and even more confused to learn that Batista is actively pursuing it in New York City.
 Quinn reveals to a surprised Wallace that Batista is a good guy, but he had suddenly quit the force, and Quinn has no idea why he's in New York.

 In "And Justice For All...," Quinn calls Batista, leaving a voicemail in which he urges Batista to come home, unaware that his friend is dead.
-Dexter admits to himself that he misses Quinn and Mazuka, but neither of them can help him.
+Dexter admits to himself that he misses Quinn and Masuka, but neither of them can help him.
 Quinn indirectly helps Dexter to escape from Leon Prater's vault because Dexter is able to follow the ringing from Quinn's call to Batista's cell phone, using it to call Harrison for help.